 13578 Cr 103, Oxford, FL 34484.
 Phone: 352-303-3213.
 Open: Hours change throughout the season, See our website

 for current hours; typically they are Tuesday, Wednesday, Thursday Saturday from 8:30 am to 1 pm

 Click here for current open hours, days and dates.
 Directions: From the

 intersection of US highway 301 and CR 466 in Oxford, go east on CR 466

 approximately 1/2 mile to CR 103, go north on CR 103 approximately 2 miles,

 our blackberry field will be on your left.

 Click here for a map and directions.
-Payment: Cash, only.
+Payment: Cash, credit cards.
 Our

 Blackberries are Thornless.